 Platform Member, European Vigilance Network for the Management of Antiviral Drug Resistance (VIRGIL) (2007 - 2008)

-- Population Health and Economic Impacts of Reaching Targets for Chronic Hepatitis B Diagnosis and Treatment in the United States.
-Health Affairs 2018; In Press
+Population Health And Economic Impacts Of Reaching Chronic Hepatitis B Diagnosis And Treatment Targets In The US.

 Racial/ethnic- and county-specific prevalence of chronic hepatitis B and its burden in California